Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Fields, action and symmetries

-The Killing vector field $v^{\mu} = \ve \Gamma^{\mu} \ve$, associated with the $\de_{\ve}^2$, generates an anti-self-dual (left) rotation of $S^4$ around the North pole.
+The Killing vector field $v^{\mu} = \ve \Gamma^{\mu} \ve$, associated with the $\de_{\ve}^2$, generates self-dual right rotation of $S^4$ around the North pole.
 In addition, $\de_{\ve}^2$ generates a $\SU(2)_{L}^R$-symmetry transformation and a gauge symmetry transformation.
-The spinor $\ve$ is chiral only at the North and the South poles of $S^4$, but not at any other point.
-At the North pole $\ve$ is left, at the South pole $\ve $ is right.
-We can find circular Wilson loop operators of the form~\eqref{eq:Wilson-loop-defined} which are invariant under such $\delta_{\ve}$.
-Conversely, for any given circular Wilson loop $W_R(C)$ of the form~\eqref{eq:Wilson-loop-defined} we can find a suitable conformal Killing spinor $\de_{\ve}$ which annihilates $W_R(C)$.
-(The North pole is picked up at the center of the $W_R(C)$.)
-If the spinors $\hat \ve_{s}$ and $\hat \ve_{c}$ are both non zero, then $\ve$ is a nowhere vanishing spinor on $S^4$.
-We can use such $\de_{\ve}$ to relate the physical $\CalN=2$ gauge theory on $S^4$ to a somewhat unusual equivariant topological theory, and apply localization methods developed for topological theories~\cite{Witten:1988ze,MR1094734} to solve for $\langle W_R(C) \rangle$.
-The relation has the simplest form if the norm of $\ve$ is constant.
+The spinor $\ve$ is chiral only at the poles of $S^4$: right at the North poles and left at the South pole.
+The circular Wilson loop operators~\eqref{eq:Wilson-loop-defined} are invariant under such $\delta_{\ve}$.
+If both spinors $\hat \ve_{s}$ and $\hat \ve_{c}$ do not vanish, then $\ve$ is a nowhere vanishing spinor on $S^4$.
+Such $\de_{\ve}$ relates the physical $\CalN=2$ gauge theory on $S^4$ to an unusual equivariant topological theory, for which localization methods~\cite{Witten:1988ze,MR1094734} can be applied.

-Before proceeding to this equivariant topological theory, we would like to finish our description of the supersymmetry group $\CalS$ of the $\CalN=2^{*}$ theory on $S^4$.
-First we find the maximal set of linearly independent conformal Killing spinors $\{\ve^i\}$ that simultaneously satisfy the equations
+Before we describe this unusual cohomological field theory, we will complete our description of the supersymmetry group $\CalS$ of the $\CalN=2^{*}$ theory on $S^4$.
+First we find the basis of conformal Killing spinors $\{\ve^i\}$ that simultaneously satisfy the equations

-and then we find what superconformal group is generated by this set.
-One can show that the equivalent way to formulate the conformal Killing spinor equation for the spinors in the $+1$ space of the chirality operator $\Gamma^{5678}$ is the following
+and then we find the superconformal algebra generated by this basis.
+The conformal Killing spinor equation restricted to the $+1$ eigenspace of $\Gamma^{5678}$ is